slmathews/gary-mathews/pages/chapters/mission/index.md

 * Bugs in salad
 * postre Mormon -- restrant guys name for what he tried to make as pie
 * women hugging with disgusting faces
+* served in office
+* mail being held for lottery payment
+* Sis Strong and cook -- speak in "Christian" or don't speak at all

 ## Some images
 ![](1963-08-28-Mission-Call-Argentina.jpeg)